 Five years ago Lawrence Weiner asked me if I liked whisky.
 We were at a dinner for his exhibition ‘CONCENTRICITY PER SE’, which we had just mounted at a gallery in Berlin.
 I said I did (I do), and found my large empty wine glass refilled to the brim with the hard stuff.
 There are many questions that I would have liked to ask him that night, and maybe I did ask some of them, but they’ve been long lost in the whisky memory bank.

 Although describing himself as a sculptor, Weiner was a pioneer of the Conceptual Art movement in the 1960s, de-materialising the art object so that his sculptures comprised ‘language + the materials referred to’, and these are the materials that are always listed next to his artworks when displayed in museums or galleries.
 His work was included in Harald Szeemann’s landmark 1969 exhibition ‘Live in Your Head: When Attitudes Become Form’ at the Kunsthalle Bern alongside artists Joseph Beuys, Richard Long, Michael Heizer, Richard Serra, Bruce Nauman, Robert Morris, Walter de Maria and others.
-In a compelling interview that you can watch on Vimeo, he is filmed installing ‘A 36” x 36” Removal to the Lathing or Support Wall of Plaster or allboard from a Wall’ (1968), hammering away at the plaster on the wall to remove it in a perfect square.
+In a compelling interview, he is filmed installing ‘A 36” x 36” Removal to the Lathing or Support Wall of Plaster or allboard from a Wall’ (1968), hammering away at the plaster on the wall to remove it in a perfect square.
 He describes how the work is ‘not a precious or unique object, but it is a unique idea … I like the idea that you can’t tie down the object, you can’t loose it or destroy it, it’s there forever’.

 Decades later, this has remained true of his work and practice, with the idea taking precedence over the object.
 As such, his wall sculptures mainly employ paint or vinyl to present evocative texts that poetically culminate in the viewer’s own mind.
 But, as he said back then, and remains pertinent even now: ‘I think art shouldn’t force itself on people.
 It should be presented, and if you feel you need it or want it, take it.
 The information is all there’.